 For any assistance, contact your nearest Hewlett-Packard Sales and Service Office.
+Addresses are provided at the back of this manual.

 Certification

 Hewlett-Packard Company certifies that this product met its published specifications at the time of shipment from the factory.
 Hewlett-Packard further certifies that its calibration measurements are traceable to the United States National Bureau of Standards, to the extent allowed by the Bureau's calibration facility, and to the calibration facilities of other International Standards Organization members.